-Step two: gather release notes¶
+Step 2: gather release notes¶

 There’s a lot of ways to go about this.
-I find that the easiest way to see what has changed is go to github releases page, find the last release, and click on XXX commits since this release.
+I find that the easiest way to see what has changed is go to GitHub releases page, find the last release, and click on XXX commits since this release.
 Then you can browse the list of commits and pick out anything worth noting there.

-Step three: Tag the release¶
+Step 3: Tag the release locally¶

 Make sure you have the correct thing checked out in your git tree, and then tag the release.